Ian-Fogelman/Ian-blog/_posts/2020-09-01-DynamoDB Event Streams.markdown

 Next, we need to create a virtual environment that our AWS – Lambda function will use to send data to our slack channel.
 Create a Folder Structure to hold your environment such as:
 <br>
 <br>
-{% highlight Python %}
-C:\VirtualEnvs
-Open an Admin Command Prompt Window and issue the following commands : cd C:\VirtualEnvs python -m venv SlackNotifier cd C:\VirtualEnvs\SlackNotifier\Scripts
+#Open an Admin Command Prompt Window and issue the following commands :

+{% highlight CMD %}

+cd C:\VirtualEnvs
+python -m venv SlackNotifier
+cd C:\VirtualEnvs\SlackNotifier\Scripts